 Bishop's Stortford, Hertfordshire and Essex

 A Parliamentary report of 1777 recorded the existence of a workhouse in Bishop's Stortford with accommodation for up to 70 inmates.
 There were also establishments at Sawbridgeworth (50 inmates) and Albury (40).
-In the late 18th and early 19th century, a poor house is thought to have operated in rented premises at Hockerill.

 The Sawbridgeworth parish workhouse appears to have occupied a building now known as Church House adjoining Vantorts Road.